We support Porridge and Rice.

 I arrange open days 3 to 4 days a year when people can visit to see and pet my animals for themselves.
 There are usually other activities on these open days like face painting, balloon modelling, and henna with all proceeds going to the charity, Porridge and Rice.
 So far, we have had some wonderful days with lots of people enjoying the opportunity to hold and pet the animals, and learn more about the work that the entrance fees will support.

 Fertile chicken and quail eggs are available free to schools in return for a donation to the charity Porridge and Rice and I will rehome any unwanted chicks.
 Furthermore, if you have any additional poultry and small animals looking for a new home, please contact me to rehome them.

 Finally, 'Hello' from the ducks at 64.

-There is something tremendously relaxing seeing chickens scratching around the garden looking for bugs or worms.
+There is something very relaxing seeing chickens scratching in the garden looking for worms and bugs.

-Generally they are easy to breed, they don't have to be expensive to buy and the cages and equipment can all be purchased for sensible money.
+Generally they are easy to breed, aren't expensive to buy and cages can be purchased for sensible money.